Diego Novaretti: S.S. Lazio

 In the summer of 2013, Novaretti arrived as a free agent joining Lazio from Toluca.
 Novaretti signed a 4-year deal at the club.
 Novaretti was originally targeted by Manchester City, but their interest waned after Roberto Mancini was relieved of his duties.

 He made his debut for Lazio in Serie A on 25 August 2013 in Lazio's 2–1 win against Udinese.
-While 19 September 2013, Novaretti made his debut in the Europa League, against Legia Warsaw; Novaretti replaced Keita Baldé as a substitute.
+While 19 September 2013, Novaretti made his debut in the UEFA Europa League, against Legia Warsaw; Novaretti replaced Keita Baldé as a substitute.
 In his first season Novaretti made 17 appearances in all competitions during the 2013–14 season for Lazio.